A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Experiments

-We use several types of sounds from state-of-the-art datasets in training and testing.
-Specifically, we use speech signals collected for training the end-to-end SLU from Fluent Speech Commands (FSC)~\cite{lugosch2019speech} and short speech commands from Google Speech Commands (GSC)~\cite{warden2018speech}.
-We also collect single-tone signals from NSynth~\cite{nsynth2017} and urban \& environmental sounds from UrbanSound8K (US8K)~\cite{Salamon:UrbanSound:ACMMM:14}.
+\textbf{Sound data:} We use several types of sounds from state-of-the-art datasets in training and testing.
+Specifically, we use speech signals from Fluent Speech Commands (FSC)~\cite{lugosch2019speech} and short speech commands from Google Speech Commands (GSC)~\cite{warden2018speech}.
+We also collect a synthetic speech dataset using Google Text-to-Speech.
+We use single-tone signals from NSynth~\cite{nsynth2017} and environmental sounds from UrbanSound8K (US8K)~\cite{Salamon:UrbanSound:ACMMM:14} and ESC-50~\cite{piczak2015dataset}.
 The \textit{Wordset dataset} was created from the ``0,'' ``1,'' ``2,'' ``3'' in GSC.
-We also used a \textit{Mix dataset} to show that the VAR++ can map multiple types of sounds to a single object or idea, by mixing speech data with environmental sound.
-We mix ``house'' with ``jackhammer'' and ``dog'' with ``bark''.
-Examples of commands in the iTHOR environment include ``turn on the lights'' and ``pause''.
-The iTHOR environment uses the commands from FSC, while the Kuka and the TurtleBot environments uses the commands from the other sound datasets.
-See Appendix~\ref{sec:sound_data} for more sound examples and intent we choose for the iTHOR environment.
+We also used a \textit{Mix dataset} to show that the \modelName can map multiple types of sounds to a single object or idea, by mixing speech data with environmental sound.
+See Appendix~\ref{sec:sound_data} for more sound examples and intent we choose for the environment.